Special Olympics in CCSD 89

 Basketball: In CCSD 89, basketball is a unified sport, meaning traditional Special Olympic athletes compete alongside peer partners.
 In order to participate, athletes must attend Glen Crest Middle School.
 The team practices once a week for eight weeks, and then competes in a tournament on March 10, at the end of the season.
 The coach of the team is Danny Sheridan.

 Track and field: The track-and-field team is open to middle and elementary school students, beginning in second grade.
 The team practices once a week for eight weeks with peer buddies and other coaches.
-The team competes in the Regional Meet on April 29, held at Marmion Academy, and team members have an opportunity to advance to the state meet.
+The team competes in the Regional Meet, typically held at Marmion Academy, and team members have an opportunity to advance to the state meet.
 The coaches for the team are Jackie Sabini (head coach), Mike Casmer, Paige Martino, and Danny Sheridan.

 The athletic director for the Special Olympics program is Westfield teacher Paige Martino.
 Anyone seeking more information about Special Olympics can contact Martino at firstname.lastname@example.org or (630) 858-2770, extension 3378, or CCSD 89 Director of Student Services Gene Olsen at email@example.com or (630) 469-8900, extension 3515.